JBunCE/spring-boot-users-crud/README.md

 # spring-boot-users-crud

-CRUD with a full implementation of spring security authentication with JWT
+This template contains a full implementation of spring security and a simple users crud too

+> [!WARNING] \
+> This project are using "spring boot 3.0" with java 17